animehunter123/copypasta2/README.md

 * WISH: Refactor to multiple jsx files for the components (with their own imports and exports)

 ...
 Before Final Release
-* REQ: move all scripts to ./scripts, and leave a ./restart.sh at top level?
+* REQ: move all scripts to ./scripts, and leave a ./restart.sh and ./reset.sh at top level NEED BOTH incase the ./data has data which wasnt mongo managed.
 * REQ: make a Dockerfile(uses ubuntu2404 with apt install nodejs/npm/meteorjs)/docker-compose.yaml